RNAS Culdrose (HMS Seahawk): Predannack Airfield

 RNAS Culdrose has a satellite airfield at Predannack which it uses primarily as a relief landing ground and night flying for helicopter pilot training; it also houses a small arms range and aircraft fire fighting facilities.

+700X Naval Air Squadron, which is tasked with the advancement of unmanned aerial vehicle (UAV) technology within the Royal Navy, conducts its training and testing operations at Predannack Airfield, despite being officially headquartered at RNAS Culdrose.

 HMS Seahawk Volunteer Band

 The HMS Seahawk Volunteer Band is one of the nine volunteer bands under the Royal Marines Band Service.
 It performs regularly around Culdrose and Helston, performing a mainly Ceremonial role on events such as the Freedom of Helston Parade.
 Although mainly a wind band as well as a marching band, it also includes jazz ensembles and a corps of drums.

 In July 2003, the band was awarded the Bambara Trophy, the recipient of which is considered to be the best band in the Fleet Air Arm.
 On 7 June 2016 the band performed a dawn fanfare on the King Harry Ferry to honour the official birthday of HM Queen Elizabeth II.

 The list of bandmasters are as follows: